Making Resolutions After Cancer

+1. Water.
 Just drink more of it and whenever I feel like I’ve overindulged in anything, down a full glass to help my liver and digestive system process whatever the offending substance is.
 I owe a debt of gratitude to my body for all it did to flush chemo through my system and kick cancer out.
 When in doubt, water it out.

 2. Counter negative body image thoughts that flit into my consciousness with an immediate reminder that I’ll take a body that moves and breathes with some soft fleshy bits over cancer pinning me down in a sick bed any day of the week.
 Perspective matters.
 Thoughts matter.
 I am enough.
 This is just a skin envelope for the far more important me within.

 3. Move every day.
 If walking the dog is all I have time for, then I’ll do it with purpose.
 If I’m lucky enough to get a real workout in, I’m going hard.
 Working up a sweat is how I will regularly shed the build up of toxic stress that is an unavoidable by-product of modern life.
 I can’t avoid it because momma has bills to pay and teens to raise, but I know exercise counteracts it.
 I do not have the luxury to give cancer a foothold to grow back.
 See ya, stress, hello sweat!

+7. Practice gratitude.
 Despite my best efforts, I probably won’t fill out a daily journal next to my bed, listing all that I have to be thankful for.
 But I will endeavor to wake up every morning and have my first thought be…thank you for this day, another chance to try to get it right.